RyantheKing/RyansSite/_posts/2021-10-13-chess-board-reader.md

 ![Cropped](/assets/images/posts/cropped.png){:style="display: block; margin: 0 auto;"}
 <figcaption>A grayscale image of a square after cropping</figcaption> \
 Otsu's Binarization method attempts to automatically determine an optimal global threshold for the image by picking a point in between the most prevalent colors in a bimodal image.
 OpenCV's documentation goes into thresholding in depth [here](https://docs.opencv.org/4.x/d7/d4d/tutorial_py_thresholding.html){:target="_blank"}. \
 Below is what a binary image of the board looks like.
 You will notice that the black checkers do not show on the board.
 This is because when compared to the board as a whole, their color is too similar to the square they are on.
-This is why it is important to seperate the board into 64 seperate images.
+This is why it is important to separate the board into 64 separate images.
 When this happens, the black pieces stand out clearly because they are still a different shade of black from the checkerboard they sit on.
 ![Binary](/assets/images/posts/binary.png){:style="display: block; margin: 0 auto; width: 50%;"}
 <figcaption>Binary thresholding of the entire board</figcaption> \
 Once the image is converted to binary you can choose many approaches.
 One is to calculate the contour of the shape, which creates freeform lines that follow the outline of the image.
 I go more in depth into this in my [webcam hand tracking post]({% post_url 2020-04-10-webcam-hand-tracker %}){:target="_blank"}.
 Another method is to check points near the outside of the square against the center of the square.
 If they match, there is nothing on the square, if they don't it means the center is a different color and likely has a piece on it.